IgorSasovets/protractor-firefox-support/README.md

 mouseDown({selector, index} = {}) {
     /**
-     *  If there are more element that match specified selector, add elementIndex option.
+     *  If there are more elements which match specified selector, add elementIndex option.
      */
     return browser.executeScript(helper.mouseDown, {elementSelector: selector,
       elementIndex: index});